6th generation x86 CPU Comparisons

 With some hindsight available now, does anybody know if there is something to this suspicion?
 Intel being far less enthusiastic about Itanium than HP did look weird to me.
 Then again, that was years later when Itanium was actually available and nobody except HP showed any interest in using them.

-krylon | 13 days ago
+krylon | a year ago

 What a great read.
 Thank you Paul Hsieh.